aaronpkelly/aaronpkelly.github.io/_posts/fzf.md

 ## Killer features
 These options are what make `fzf` great for me

-### --preview
+	--preview
 	Opens a preview pane to view the output of the command.
 The preview pane also supports ANSI colours, so you can use any program that takes full advantage of this (syntax highlighting...)

-### --multi (-m)
+	--multi (-m)
 	Allows you to select multiple results with `TAB`.
 Pressing `ENTER` will echo the results back you to your terminal, or optionally, can be passed to a program.

 # Useful fzf queries

+NOTE: more programming-specific queries are in [A REPL for shell commands](A%20REPL%20for%20shell%20commands.md)

 Note: most of the below queries will by default have the `--multi` (`-m`) option enabled.

-## find and run progrem (e.g. midi player)
+## find and run program (e.g. midi player)

 Here you go, a midi player which can easily search through 1000's of files